STEVE INSKEEP, Host:

 GIFFORD: Other parents also contacted by NPR say their daughters have similar symptoms.
 But it's not just Chinese parents who say that food safety in China seems unaffected by the Sanlu scandal of two years ago.

-Mr. RICHARD GELBER (Hotel Services Company Manager): You're asking me what has changed since Sanlu?
+RICHARD GELBER: You're asking me what has changed since Sanlu?
 I'll say nothing has changed since Sanlu.
 Nothing.

 GIFFORD: Canadian Richard Gelber - a parent himself - has been in Shanghai for 15 years.
 He now runs Gusto, a hotel service company.
 Gelber says regulations are simply not enforced in China's food industry, and he has a wealth of horror stories about bleached mushrooms and dyed raspberries and hormone-injected milk.
 He says it's right down the food chain, including the so-called organic goods that the new middle class are buying.